 Watch this two hour online recording of a figure class inspired by the rich and vibrant work of Gustav Klimt on demand now.
 Originally broadcast from our studio in St Ives with a clothed model.
 Join in at home with guided exercises.

 You will see both the model and Tom as he works along with you.
-You can pause, rewind and watch again as often as you like until 31st March 2022.
+You can pause, rewind and watch again as often as you like until the session expires on date shown.
 Share your work live with others on social media using the #SaturdayLifeLive and #SchoolofPainting

 In this session we will be inspired by Klimt’s lush, elaborate and colourful paintings, looking at line, pattern and form.
 Enjoy creating montages of figures as Tom explores the layering of the figure through a variety of poses translated in chalk pastels.

 These sessions are designed to inspire, instruct and surprise.
 Suitable for any level of experience.
 Each one will be run slightly differently depending on the artist leading it.